 Projections of workforce supply and demand inform programs and policies to improve the overall supply adequacy of health care workers at the national, state, and local levels.
 Such projections also help inform the career decisions of individuals interested in health care opportunities.
 An adequate supply of health care workers is required to achieve national goals of improving access to quality health services, fostering a health care workforce able to address current and emerging needs, achieving health equity, and enhancing population health.1 The projections promote efficient allocation of resources for training of health care workers and informing jobseekers about a particular health occupation or specialty.
 Training more health care workers than required (i.e., excess capacity) can have detrimental consequences for providers seeking fulfillment in their career in addition to the inefficient use of the country’s resources.
 Training too few health care workers (i.e., shortage) reduces access to care, especially for historically underserved and vulnerable populations.
 Shortages in the health workforce also increase the cost of care and contribute to burnout among existing health care workers.
 HWSM is designed to produce forecasts of supply adequacy under different scenarios, including those around improved access to care.

-The projections developed in FY 2023 used 2021 as the starting year for the projections.
+The projections developed in FY 2024 (FY24) used 2022 as the starting year for the projections.
 Projections developed in earlier years usually had a two-year lag between projections development and the starting year for modeling.
 This lag reflects the availability of key data used in modeling.
 Some data used in the projections predate the COVID-19 pandemic, which caused substantial disruption to the health care delivery system starting in 2020.
 Other data sources for 2020 and beyond occurred during the beginning of the pandemic and/or before vaccination became available.

 Population projections are a key component of modeling demand.
-The starting point for demand projections is July 2021 Census Bureau county population estimates.
-The Centers for Disease Control and Prevention report that through June 30, 2021, an estimated 664,000 excess deaths occurred due to the COVID-19 pandemic.
+The starting point for demand projections is July 2022 Census Bureau county population estimates.
+The Centers for Disease Control and Prevention report that through June 30, 2021, an estimated 1,240,000 excess deaths occurred due to the COVID-19 pandemic.
 These deaths are accounted for in the population projections.
-From July 1, 2021, through March 31, 2023, an estimated 663,000 excess deaths occurred.2 States that produced population projections used different approaches and assumptions to develop their projections, and for states that produced projections after July 1, 2021, it is unclear how much of the recent excess deaths is captured in the projections.
+From July 1, 2021, through March 31, 2023, an estimated 1,160,000 excess deaths occurred.2 States that produced population projections used different approaches and assumptions to develop their projections, and for states that produced projections after July 1, 2021, it is unclear how much of the recent excess deaths is captured in the projections.

 There are still many unknowns about the long-term care needs for people with lingering symptoms from COVID-19, and the implications of delays in receiving preventive care during the pandemic.
 The updated projections model assumptions around COVID-19 becoming endemic.
-These include assumptions of future incidence of COVID-19, the percentage of new cases that require outpatient care or hospitalization, and the prevalence of long COVID and health care use patterns of people seeking treatment for long COVID.
+These include assumptions of future incidence of COVID-19, the percentage of new cases that require outpatient care or hospitalization, and the prevalence of Long COVID and health care use patterns of people seeking treatment for Long COVID.

 Numerous studies find that the pandemic exacerbated the already high levels of burnout among health care workers.3 4 5 6 7 Hours worked and retirement patterns for health care workers are largely based on 2021 – 2022 data.
 Given the many uncertainties, HRSA is committed to updating workforce projections as new information becomes available on the potential long-term workforce implications of COVID-19 or other trends affecting supply or demand.